OpenAstronomy/openastronomy.github.io/_projects/2022/sunpy/helioviewer.md

 ##### 1st evaluation

-* Have 45% of the API wrapped.
+* Have 45% of the Helioviewer API wrapped.
 * Have all code, tests and documentation in GitHub.

 ##### Final evaluation

-* All of the API is wrapped within the package.
+* All of the Helioviewer API is wrapped within the package.
 * Fido Client created for Helioviewer.
 * Have all code, tests and documentation in GitHub.